nightwolfzor/bitbucket-pullrequest-builder-plugin/README.md

-Contributing to Bitbucket Pull Request Builder Plugin
+Contributing to Stash Pull Request Builder Plugin
 ================================================

 - Check out the latest master to make sure the feature hasn't been implemented or the bug hasn't been fixed yet.